Bluestar (bus company): 2020s

 Towards the end of November 2022, First Hampshire & Dorset announced the intention to withdraw their Southampton-based operations following low patronage levels and increased operating costs.
 This took place on 19th February 2023, with Bluestar adding six replacement routes to its network, servicing the areas where the former company operated.

 In July 2023, Xelabus reduced their public bus network and transferred their X4 and X7 routes to the company, subsequently being renumbered to 24 and 23 respectively.
 During October 2024, the company gained two more services from Xelabus, renumbered to 21 and 22.

 In December 2023, Bluestar had won the award of "UK Bus Operator of the Year", along with three accolades.
 These were awarded by the annual UK Bus award scheme, as Bluestar had won this award twice in 2017 and 2018.

 During 2024, Bluestar received sixteen Enviro400 MMCs allocated mainly to routes 2 and 7, as well as eighteen cascaded single decker buses from Bournemouth.
 Twelve refurbished double decker buses also gradually entered service with the operator to phase out temporary buses on cross city route 19, and at a later date, route 19a.

 In March 2025, the operator introduced ten double decker buses with “theone” branding to replace the existing fleet of buses operating on the Bluestar 1 route between Southampton and Winchester.
 The replacements offer USB charging ports, stop bells upstairs behind each seat, and brand new Euro 6 engine technology, which significantly reduces emissions from the exhaust and helps the environment.

 Services

-TheOne

-TheOne operates between Southampton and Winchester at frequencies of a maximum of 10 minutes.
-The service currently uses ten specially branded Enviro400 MMCs with USB charging ports and Euro 6 engine technology.

-Bluestar 19a

-Bluestar 19a operates between Thornhill and Lordshill at bi-hourly frequencies.
-The service was introduced to help connect isolated parts of Southampton within Southampton to major locations along the normal 19 route, including Winchester Road, Richard Taunton College and Shirley Retail Park.
-The service is predominantly aimed at students at said college, and residents living around these areas.

-X7/X7R

-X7/X7R operate hourly between Southampton and Salisbury.
-Customers on X7 will travel through Wellow and X7R customers will travel through Romsey.
-Both services serve Paultons Park on some journeys, allowing customers easy access into the attraction.
+Bluestar 1 (Southampton to Winchester)

+Bluestar 1 is the flagship service of the network, and runs the corridor from Southampton to Winchester, via Bassett, Chilworth, Chandlers Ford, Shawford, Otterbourne and St Cross.
+It was previously known as the 47 mostly before the rebrand to Bluestar in 2003.
+Upon the initial launch to the 1 in 2009, Bluestar held an event for the first seven buses dedicated to this route, in February of that year.
+These buses were of the Scania OmniCity type, using Scania N230UD in-house chassis.

+The 1 service consequently has had several fleets of vehicles over its life, ranging from the introduction of Alexander Dennis Enviro400s in September 2013, the most iconic set of vehicles on the Alexander Dennis Enviro400 MMC design in October 2016, and the most recent as of April 2026 are 2025 variants of the third generation vehicles, featuring stop-start engine technology, the ADL Smartseats fitted on board, and cameras to replace the front overhang mirrors.

+Bluestar 19/19a (Thornhill to Lordshill)